Why is community development important?

 Community development is viewed by ASeTTS as a core component of working holistically with survivors of torture and trauma.
 We sometimes call this ‘community healing’.

-ASeTTS acknowledges that trauma impacts not only on the ability of individuals to participate in their community, but that collective trauma can also impact on the community’s ability to support its members.
+ASeTTS acknowledges that trauma impacts not only on the ability of individuals to participate in their community, but that collective trauma can also affect the community’s ability to support its members.

 ASeTTS believes that community development programs, in partnership with the participating communities, strengthen communities by building social capital, social cohesion and connectedness.